-According to Gartner, CRM software became the largest software market in 2017 and keep growing steadily.
-As the market has grown in its appreciation for the importance and benefits of a corporate CRM solution, this has driven a number of consultancies to build out a CRM practice to get in on the action and take advantage of the uptick in demand for such services.
+By 2027, the global CRM market is expected to reach $ 114.4 billion according to grandviewresearch.com.
+As the market is growing in its appreciation for the importance and benefits of a corporate CRM solution, this has driven a number of consultancies to build out a CRM practice to get in on the action and take advantage of the uptick in demand for such services.

 This leads to more choices for the buyer in the market which can be a good thing but does require a bit of a “road map” to navigate the various options in the marketplace to make sure you will select the right CRM consultant.